finos/a11y-theme-builder/docs/architecture/base-services.md

 Let the user specify the default browser settings designed for focus states or the identified button color for focus states for interfaces with white/off-white or nearblack/off-black backgrounds in light mode and nearblack/off-black backgrounds in dark mode.

 Overwrite these default settings if user selected a colored background in light or dark mode.
-In such a case, use the button color for hotlinks and focus states - which provides the contrast on-color.
+In such a case, use the selected button color for hotlinks and focus states - which provides the contrast on-color.

 ### Hotlinks

-Hotlinks need to have a contrast of 3.1:1 against the background.
-In addition, the hotlink color needs to have a contrast of 3.1:1 and against the surrounding text if not underlined, in both light and dark mode.
+To meet standards compliance, hotlinks need to have a contrast of 4.5:1 against the background.
+In addition, hotlinks needs to have a contrast of 3.1:1 against the text surrounding it.
+If it does not meet these two conditions, then it has to be underlined so that it can be easily distinguished in its position in the page.
+These rules exist for hotlinks whether they are in light mode or dark mode.

-The links also need to change on hover and have a visual distinguishing effect other than the color change on focus.
+The links also need to change on hover and have a visual distinguishing effect, other than the color change, on focus.
+As an example of compliant behavior, if a hotlink is underlined (due to user preference or lack of contrast) then the hotlink would NOT be underlined while it is being hovered or has focus.

 Allow the user to pick the default settings or apply link coloring that compliments their theme.
 They can choose if they want the hotlink to be initially underlined or not.
 If in dark mode, we cannot find a color that meets both criteria we will underline the hotlink to stay compliant.